leandrocp/mdex/PROGRESS.md

 - `Mix.install/2` uses the repository lockfile so a cached local MDEx build fetches its transitive dependencies
+- adjacent blocks advance after a later stable boundary instead of keeping the mutable tail id open
+- raw HTML containers stay in one keyed document; a browser-standard fragment parse kept the first README wrapper ids as direct siblings
 - the standalone Phoenix Playground script compiles
 - the default raw GitHub URL produced 201 MDEx updates through `Req.Response.Async`
+- the current branch README produced 243 updates across 45 ids with 64-byte
-- the final keyed HTML matched a normal full-source parse
+  source chunks; its final keyed HTML matched a normal full-source parse
 - an incomplete Elixir fence rendered Lumis spans

 The in-app browser was not connected for the MDEx Playground visual check in